 Keeping a small plant in your room will not only help purify the air of any toxins, it will provide you with a mood booster.
 Studies have shown that the presence of plants has been linked to improved mood and focus, reduced chance of sickness, and, in general, just creates a better environment to be in.

 Bikes are finally cool again.
 Depending on the size of your school, getting from the dorms to class can either be incredibly quick and easy or can seem like an exhausting journey.
-Lots of college campuses are bike friendly and encourage students to bike to class as opposed to driving or relying on (oftentimes late) buses.
+Many college campuses are bike friendly and encourage students to bike to class as opposed to driving or relying on (oftentimes late) buses.
 It’s better for the environment and promotes a healthy lifestyle!

 It’s rare to find a dorm room that doesn’t have a mini fridge or microwave, so when you need a break from dining hall food, consider making that microwaveable dinner or bowl of cereal in reusable dish ware.
 And yes, this does mean you’ll need to do the dishes!